Mariners Sunday mailbag: What’s it like to cover a team that hasn’t made the playoffs in 17 seasons?

 The Mariners would be wise to keep Vogelbach moving forward.
 With several players off the current roster expected to be gone by the end of the season or even midseason, the playing time crunch will be lessened.
 They’ve waited this long for him to blossom, why move on without major prospect return?

 As for an extension, it would be wise to see if this continues for the remainder of this season and all of next season before even considering it.
 Vogelbach is under team control for next season and will make the minimum.
 His first of three years of arbitration begins in 2021.
-He won’t be a free agent until after the 2023 season.
+He won’t be a free agent until after the 2023 season and he’ll be age 31.
 So the Mariners have time to figure out if Vogelbach’s production is real and sustainable and worthy of an extension.
 If Vogelbach continues to mash at a high level, then his arbitration projections might make the Mariners consider a smaller extension to buy out the last year and maybe the first and second year of free agency.
 But there is no reason to make that determination or commitment now.

 These little rituals are often highly personal moments and not for public consumption.
 So while I’ve been told what it is, it’s not fair to share with people.
 It’s something he should make public on his own.